chrysovalantis/coding-challenge/README.md

 ## Description

-This repository contains the backend services for the BDSwiss coding challange
+This repository contains the backend services for the BDSwiss coding challenge

 ## Installation